£30.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Mavic GP4 rim, hailing from France and in production from the 1970s to the 1980s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 414 grams - pretty lightweight for a rim at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Ofmega 7150/R bottom bracket, hailing from Italy and in production during the 1970s (yet still new & unused after all this time!).
+Made from steel and weighing in at 366 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW